nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

-The association between an X-Road member and a security server is deleted by the corresponding security server's client deletion request.
-The request can be submitted through the security server or in the Central Server.
+The association between an X-Road member and a Security Server is deleted by the corresponding Security Server's client deletion request.
+The request can be submitted through the Security Server or in the Central Server.

-The association between the security server's owner and the security server cannot be deleted.
+The association between the Security Server's owner and the Security Server cannot be deleted.

-Removing a client from the security server clients can be carried out through a member's detail view.
+Removing a client from the Security Server clients can be carried out through a member's detail view.

-To submit a security server client deletion request through a member's detail view, follow these steps.
+To submit a Security Server client deletion request through a member's detail view, follow these steps.
-1. In the Members tab, select the member whose subsystem is to be removed from a security server and click members name.
+1. In the Members tab, select the member whose subsystem is to be removed from a Security Server and click members name.
 2. In the window that opens, select Subsystems tab and select the client subsystem, and click Unregister.
 3. Review the information displayed on the client deletion request and click Delete to submit the request.